Bath Oil and Soaks Guide

 Whether you're using them to relax, rejuvenate or infuse your bathroom with delicate aromas, bath oils are the perfect addition to any bath time routine.

 They are super easy to use and anyone can reap the benefits.
-Simply add a few drops – around 5ml – of your favourite bath oil to hot water for the perfect soak.
+Simply add a few drops – around 5ml – of your favorite bath oil to hot water for the perfect soak.
 Avoid pouring oils into the bath under a running tap, as they will go up into the air with the steam and you'll lose the benefits.

 Can I put essential oils in the bath?